 Napoleon and Grasse

-There’s one thing left and that’s Napoleon.
+There’s one thing left to talk about and that’s Napoleon.
 From his exile on Elba, he set off for Paris with his army in 1815.
-After crossing the Mediterranean he landed in Golfe-Juan near Antibes and from there he covered 335 km to Grenoble in just a seven-day march.
+After crossing the Mediterranean he landed in Golfe-Juan near Antibes and covered 335 km to Grenoble in just a seven-day march.
 This route is now known as route napoléon and also passes through Grasse.
 You can easily recognize it by Napoleon’s coat of arms, the eagle.
 Those who like hiking can follow parts of the road.
 But in any case, one can marvel for a short moment, especially at the view over the plain that Napoleon and his army achieved at that time.